shahryarfp/Sleep-Stage-Detection/README.md

 - **Visualization**: Plots original and processed signals, FFT, PSD, histograms, and hypnograms.

 ## Dataset
-The project uses an EEG dataset stored in a `.mat` file (`data.mat`), containing EEG signals sampled at a specific rate, which are processed to microvolts and prepared for analysis.
+The project uses an EEG dataset(without labels) stored in a `.mat` file (`data.mat`), containing EEG signals sampled at a specific rate, which are processed to microvolts and prepared for analysis.

 ## Methodology
 1. **Data Loading and Pre-processing**